yezhengSTAT/ADTnorm/README.md

 positive_peak:      A list variable containing a vector of ADT marker(s) and a corresponding vector of sample name(s) in matching order to specify that the uni-peak detected should be aligned to positive peaks.
 For example, for samples that only contain T cells.
 The only CD3 peak should be aligned to positive peaks of other samples.

-save_intermediate:  Save the rds file for the intermediate objects and generate the density plot figure for checking the peak and valley location detection.
+save_intermediate_fig:  Save the density plot figure for checking the peak and valley location detection.
 ```

-For more detailed and typical parameter tuning examples, please visit [tutorial website](yezhengstat.github.io/ADTnorm/articles/ADTnorm-tutorial.html).
+For more detailed and typical parameter tuning examples, please visit [tutorial website](https://yezhengSTAT.github.io/ADTnorm/articles/ADTnorm-tutorial.html).
 We will illustrate using the demo data.

 ## Results